FlackCode/t3SocialMediaApp/README.md

-# 🕹️ T3 Social Media App
+# 🕹️ DevMedia

-Welcome to the **T3 Social Media App**!
+Welcome to the **DevMedia**!
 This is a full-stack social media platform built using modern technologies, embracing a retro aesthetic while providing a seamless user experience.

 ## 🌟 Features